Alejogb1/job-board/blog-data/why-am-i-getting-a-neural-network-from-scratch---forward-propagation-error.md

 id: "why-am-i-getting-a-neural-network-from-scratch---forward-propagation-error"
 ---

-alright, so you're hitting a snag with forward propagation in your neural network from scratch. i've been there, many times. it’s a classic debugging situation, and it usually boils down to a few common culprits. let’s walk through the things i typically check when i see this kind of error, drawing on my own history with these types of headaches.
+, so you're hitting a snag with forward propagation in your neural network from scratch. i've been there, many times. it’s a classic debugging situation, and it usually boils down to a few common culprits. let’s walk through the things i typically check when i see this kind of error, drawing on my own history with these types of headaches.

 first off, when you say "forward propagation error", i'm assuming we’re talking about the output of your network not being what you expect, or more often, it's spitting out NaNs (not a number) or infinities, or simply incorrect values, causing problems down the line when you start trying to calculate the loss or gradient. it's almost never the theoretical stuff, usually the devil is in the details of how you are moving the data.

 my first go-to check is always data shapes. seriously, i cannot emphasize this enough. back in the early days when i was first getting into this, i spent an entire evening fighting a similar problem, only to realize that i had accidentally transposed my weights matrix. what looked like perfectly valid code on the surface was actually feeding my network data with completely incorrect dimensions. so, let's be precise about this:

-*   **input shape:** make sure the input you’re feeding into your network has the correct number of columns or features. if your input samples are rows, and you have, say, 10 features each sample should be a row vector with length 10.
+- **input shape:** make sure the input you’re feeding into your network has the correct number of columns or features. if your input samples are rows, and you have, say, 10 features each sample should be a row vector with length 10.

-*   **weight shapes:** each layer's weights should be shaped to properly transform the output from the previous layer to the input of the next. if the previous layer outputs something with dimension n, and the current layer has m neurons, then this layer’s weight matrix should have the shape (m, n). a common error is to do (n, m) which will cause a shape error in the forward propagation multiplication.
+- **weight shapes:** each layer's weights should be shaped to properly transform the output from the previous layer to the input of the next. if the previous layer outputs something with dimension n, and the current layer has m neurons, then this layer’s weight matrix should have the shape (m, n). a common error is to do (n, m) which will cause a shape error in the forward propagation multiplication.

-*   **bias shapes:** biases are additive components, they should match the output dimension of the layer they are associated with. they are typically vectors, each element of which is added to the corresponding element of the layer’s output.
+- **bias shapes:** biases are additive components, they should match the output dimension of the layer they are associated with. they are typically vectors, each element of which is added to the corresponding element of the layer’s output.

-for example, let's say you have an input *x*, that’s a row vector of shape (1, 5) and a layer with 3 neurons, you would normally expect a matrix multiplication of *x* (1,5) with *w*, weight matrix of shape (3, 5), plus biases, a vector with shape (3, 1) resulting in *z* which will have a shape of (1, 3). then this becomes the input of the next layer. in code this may look like:
+for example, let's say you have an input _x_, that’s a row vector of shape (1, 5) and a layer with 3 neurons, you would normally expect a matrix multiplication of _x_ (1,5) with _w_, weight matrix of shape (3, 5), plus biases, a vector with shape (3, 1) resulting in _z_ which will have a shape of (1, 3). then this becomes the input of the next layer. in code this may look like:

 ```python
 import numpy as np